servian/amazon-redshift-checklist/README.md

   - :book: [Amazon Redshift introduces AZ64, a new compression encoding for optimized storage and high query performance](https://aws.amazon.com/about-aws/whats-new/2019/10/amazon-redshift-introduces-az64-a-new-compression-encoding-for-optimized-storage-and-high-query-performance/)

-- [ ] **Loading tables with Automatic Compression:** :o: Use the COPY command with COMPUPDATE set to ON.
+- [ ] **Loading tables with automatic compression:** :o: Use the COPY command with COMPUPDATE set to ON.
 Note this will impact performance and should only be used on the first load.

   - :book: [ANALYZE COMPRESSION](https://docs.aws.amazon.com/redshift/latest/dg/r_ANALYZE_COMPRESSION.html)